Impact of Genetics on Health and Disease

 Understanding how variations in an individual’s DNA may affect disease and health is the focus of genomic medicine.
 This knowledge can lead to:

-innovative ways to diagnose disease
+- Innovative ways to diagnose disease

-earlier detection, by identifying genetic predisposition to a particular disease
+- Earlier detection, by identifying genetic predisposition to a particular disease

-new approaches to treatment
+- New approaches to treatment

-development of designer drugs that target a mutation or its products (pharmacogenomics)
+- Development of designer drugs that target a mutation or its products (pharmacogenomics)

-Common Terms used in the field of Medical Genetics
+Common Terms in Medical Genetics

-Geneticsis the study of genes and their effects.
+Genetics is the study of genes and their effects.

 Genomics is the study not just of single genes but of the functions and interactions of many genes in the genome.

-Medical geneticsis any application of genetic principles to medical practice.
+Medical genetics is any application of genetic principles to medical practice.
 This includes studies of inheritance, mapping disease genes, diagnosis and treatment, and genetic counseling.